learningequality/kolibri/docs/access.rst

 * Use the **Load in browser** option to open Kolibri in the browser.
 * By default **Kolibri** will start running every time you start the computer where it is installed.
 Uncheck the **Run Kolibri at system startup** option if you prefer to start it manually from the desktop shortcut.
-* When installed, **Kolibri** will open in the browser everytime it is started.
+* When installed, **Kolibri** will open in the browser every time it is started.
 Uncheck the option **Open browser when Kolibri starts** if you prefer to have it running in the background, and to open it manually in the browser by typing the URL http://127.0.0.1:8080 in the address bar.
 * Select **Exit** to stop **Kolibri**.
 You will be prompted to confirm the selection, after which **Kolibri** will stop.
 You will have to close the browser (or the tab) manually.

 .. note::